AgnostiqHQ/covalent/README.md

 result = ct.get_result(dispatch_id=dispatch_id)
 ```

-*Note: Instead of having independent executers for each electrons, if you are using the same executer for the entire workflow, executers can be defined at the lattice level with electrons simply having `@ct.electron` decorator.
+*Note: Instead of having independent executors for each electrons, if you are using the same executor for the entire workflow, executors can be defined at the lattice level with electrons simply having `@ct.electron` decorator.
 For example,*

 ```python
 *@ct.lattice(executor=dask_executor)